xenforo-ltd/docs/docs/manual/reference/template-syntax.md

 - `width` the width parameter defines the width of the cell using a standard CSS unit such as px, %, rem, etc.
 - `colspan` defines how many columns the cell should span.
+- `rowspan` defines how many rows the cell should span.`
 - `class` allows you to define classes to apply a desired style.

 | Class                        | Description                 |